Idaho Criminal Rule 25. Disqualification of Judge.

 (d) Voluntary disqualification.
 This rule shall not prevent anypresiding judge in an action from voluntarily disqualifying himself or herself without stating any reason therefore.

 (e) Disqualification and assignment of new judge.
 Upon the filing of a motion for disqualification, the presiding judge shall be without authority to act further in such action except to grant or deny such motion for disqualification or to act as provided in subparagraph (a)(11) of this Rule.
-Upon disqualification of a judge for any reason, the administrative judge of the judicial district, or designee, shall appoint any other qualified judge in the state to act or preside in the action.
-In lieu of such direct appointment procedure, the administrative district judge, or designee, may make application to the Supreme Court for appointment of a new judge to preside in the action.
+Upon disqualification of a judge for any reason, the administrative judge of the judicial district, or designee, shall appoint any other qualified judge in the judicial district to act or preside in the action.
+In lieu of such direct appointment procedure, the administrative district judge, or designee, may make application to the Supreme Court for appointment of a new judge from outside of the judicial district to act or preside in the action.

 (Adopted March 24, 1982, effective July 1, 1982; amended March 23, 1983, effective July 1, 1983; amended March 28, 1986, effective July 1, 1986; amended June 15, 1987, effective November 1, 1987; amended March 23, 1990, effective July 1, 1990; amended April 19, 1995; amended August 24, 1995; amended November 1, 1995; amended November 22, 1995; amended January 24, 1997, effective February 1, 1997, repeals former Rule 25(a) - disqualification of a judge without cause; amended April 22, 2004, effective July 1, 2004; amended June 21, 2004, effective July 1, 2004; amended November 20, 2006, effective January 1, 2007; amended August 28, 2008, effective August 28, 2008; amended on July 23 2010, effective July 23, 2010; amended December 27, 2010, effective January 1, 2011; amended June 3, 2011, effective July 1, 2011; amended February 9, 2012, effective July 1, 2012.)